Luk-kar/Show_Similar_Images/README.md

 Run `python Show_Similar_Images` command line in the directory where the folder exists

-To run only the UI version you don't have to provide any arguments, just press "Enter"
+To run only the UI version you don't have to provide any arguments, just press the "Enter"

 If you want to use the console: [**How to use console**](docs/How_to_use_console.md)